Metro lawmaker says more needs to be done to stop illegal street racers, takeovers - NewsBreak

 In Atlanta, authorities can fine spectators up to $1,000 and keep drivers in jail until they face a judge.

-In a little under two years, the Atlanta Police Department has made 58 arrests and seized multiple vehicles.
+Channel 2 Action News filed an open records request with the Atlanta Police Department and learned that in a little under two years, officers have made 58 arrests and seized multiple vehicles

 “I applaud the cities that are doing that,” Jones said.
 “However, the state has a much broader reach and I think it’s incumbent on us to listen to what those other municipalities and counties are doing.”